 Being proactive is one of the keys to ensuring that your elderly family members get the very best care.
 Great healthcare will help your loved one live the highest quality of life.
 Knowing that there may be an inadequate number of geriatric doctors and caregivers makes preparation even more important.
 Among other things, this means exploring all options of geriatric care and other types of specialty healthcare services as early as possible.
 Quick action will help to make sure that your loved one can actually access all of the programs, benefits, and options that are available.
 Further, families should have a clear plan for how they can work together to support their elderly members.

 Free Home Healthcare Services May Be Available

-At United Energy Workers Healthcare, we are proud to provide no-cost home healthcare services to EEOICPA/RECA beneficiaries.
+At United Energy Workers Healthcare and Four Corners Health Care, we are proud to provide no-cost home healthcare services to EEOICPA/RECA beneficiaries.
 If you are interested in learning more about what we can do for you and your family, we are always here to explain your options to you.
 For immediate assistance, please do not hesitate to contact our team today.